• Home

 the little boy is eight now

-I still can’t believe that my little girl will be 3 in a few days, and that my little boy is now 8.
+I still can’t believe that my little girl will be 3 in a few days and that my little boy is now 8.

-Time is flying by too fast, so I always appreciate these parties that we throw for them.
+Time is flying by too fast, so I always appreciate the parties that we throw for them.
 It gives us a second to catch our breath and just celebrate them at their current age.

 My July babies make my heart sing.
 I think I may be getting into the groove of planning these kinds of birthday parties for kids.

-Comments
+29 Comments

 What a great party!!
 Those drinks look fabulous!
 Is it wrong that I want one at 9:30 am?

-• Somers Martin says
+Somers Martin said:

 No, it’s not, Chrysa.
 After all, it’s 5:30 and Happy Hour somewhere!
 LOL!